todx0/ts-node-playwright-demo/README.md

 ```bash
 pnpm run commit
 ```
-This will trigger husky pre-commit hook for dprint formatting and run commitizen for commit message.
+This will trigger husky pre-commit hook for biome formatting and run commitizen for commit message.